kaiorosa1/100-days-of-code/log-r5.md

 # 100 Days Of Code - Log (Round 5)

+### Day 39: April 9, 2020

+**Today's Progress**: I continued the MEAN course on Udemy.
+I worked on section 8.
+I added saving the user in the database and the user password is now encrypted before saving it into the db.

+**Thoughts**: My computer is not helping me but I do what I can.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/mean-stack-udemy/commit/4d49837788ac3a0813b5663b7f3bd7be20913ad5)

+---

 ### Day 38: April 8, 2020

 **Today's Progress**: I continued the MEAN course on Udemy.
 I worked on section 8.
 Worked on the backend, created the user model and the user routes and started implementing them.